naninovel/docs/docs/guide/input-processing.md

 Specifically, the custom "ToggleInventory" binding is used in [UI/InventoryUI.cs](https://github.com/Elringus/NaninovelInventory/blob/master/Assets/NaninovelInventory/Runtime/UI/InventoryUI.cs#L215) runtime script.
 A binding with the same name is added via input configuration menu, under Control Scheme.
 :::

+It's possible to halt and resume input processing with [@processInput] command.

 ## Gamepad and Keyboard

 All the built-in features are usable with gamepad or keyboard input.
 You can remove, change or add gamepad/keyboard-specific hotkey bindings via the aforementioned bindings editor menu.